I'm a Celebrity...Get Me Out of Here! (Australian TV series): Saturday Schoolies

+Voting and elimination

 Public voting

 Throughout the show the public votes on who competes in the following tucker trial and whom to evict from the campsite.
 Viewers can either vote via SMS (by texting the name of the celebrity to 1995 1010) or vote via Social Media (namely Facebook or Twitter) by using the celebrity's hashtag (#celeb[name]).
 Voting via social media is limited to 20 votes per account.
 For tucker trial voting, viewers vote for celebrity they wish to compete.
 For eviction voting, viewers vote for a celebrity to stay.
 Voting closes at approximately 7:30pm AEDT for Sunday's eviction vote and at approximately 8pm AEDT for voting on other days.

 Prior to the premiere of the second season, it was announced that the voting process would change slightly compared to the inaugural season.
 SMS voting was used for both trial and eviction voting while Twitter voting was used exclusively for trial voting.
 This change was implemented to even the playing field between celebrities with a larger international fan base (who are more likely to receive Twitter votes from said fan base) and celebrities with a smaller fan base who are only known in Australia.
 However, this decision was later reversed, allowing Twitter and Facebook votes for the finals.

+Pre-recorded format

+In season 7-8, the show was pre-recorded and did not feature public voting except for the finale, in which the final six celebrities faced a public vote to determine the winner, with the results revealed during a live reunion.
+Evictions were instead determined by challenges.